uas-at-ucla/docker-paradigm/README.md

 gem install travis
 travis login --pro # Log in with your GitHub account travis encrypt --pro DOCKER_PASSWORD="secretpassword"
+# Replace the "secure" entry in .travis.yml with the output
 ```

 ### Uploading the first Docker image